Skip to Main Content

 Wine Country on the Southern Illinois Plain

 Southern Illinois does not read immediately as wine country to most American travelers, yet Union County and the Shawnee Hills appellation have sustained a cluster of working vineyards for several decades.
 The region sits at roughly the same latitude as parts of northern Virginia and shares a continental climate that pushes growers toward hardier varietals and careful canopy management.
-Fork & Vine at Feather Hills Vineyard occupies a specific moment in that local story: a venue that places a dining and drinks program directly on estate land along US-51 in Cobden, rather than operating as a tasting room annex or a seasonal pop-up.
+Fork & Vine at Feather Hills Vineyard is a bar in Cobden, Illinois, along US-51, with a 4.6 Google rating and a price tier of $35 per person.
 That physical commitment to the site matters.
 In a category where many rural dining experiences feel assembled rather than grown, the vineyard address at 8595 US-51 functions as both a logistical fact and an editorial one.

 The Drinks Program as the Frame